sjrpokemon/LHL-final-project/README.md

 # Capstone Project LHL
 ## Movie Recommendation Engine
 ## Purpose
-##### This repository contains codes for extracting, exploring, modeling, and visualizing the process of developing a movie recommendation system.
+###### This repository contains codes for extracting, exploring, modeling, and visualizing the process of developing a movie recommendation system.
 The focus is on creating distinct clusters and enabling users to view recommendations exclusively within their chosen cluster of interest.
-##### This is my final Capstone Project during the Lighthouse Bootcamp for Data Science.
+###### This is my final Capstone Project during the Lighthouse Bootcamp for Data Science.

 ## Inspiration

 ## Process And Techniques
-#### - Data
+#### - Data: #######asdf
 #### - Exploratory Data Analysis: